OVERVIEW

 This interactive eLearning experience trains clients that work at large companies to communicate data more effectively to their teams and stakeholders.

-• Audience: clients who work at large companies
+• Audience: Clients who work at large companies

 • Tools Used: Articulate Storyline 360, Canva, and Audacity